Blue Mountain Cards

 I created an account to send my dad a fathers day card a couple of months ago.
 After canceling my account, I was charged anyway and they refused to give me my money back even though I had proof that I cancelled the account.
 They continuously gave me the run around when I tried to get answers they gave me a "month of their subscription" - except they didn't "give" me anything.
 The money they took from me was what a months subscription costs.
 They overdrew my account by 5 dollars, but I ended up paying $40 for THEIR "mistake" in overdraft fees.

-Blue Mountain Cards Company Profile
+Blue Mountain Cards Company Information

 - Company Name: